 Braziliex is a cryptocurrency exchange headquartered in the land of football and beaches – Brazil.
 You might already have guessed that based on the name Braziliex.
-The land of samba and football (“soccer” for you Americans) is actually also a wasp nest of cryptocurrency exchanges.
-Among the biggest and most popular cryptocurrency exchanges from Brazil we find, inter alia, Bleutrade.
+The land of samba and football (“soccer” for you Americans) is actually also a wasp nest of crypto exchanges.

 Braziliex does not forbid US-investors from trading on its exchange.
 Regardless, all US-investors should do their own independent assessment of any problems arising from their residency or citizenship.
 In a worst-case scenario, they may not be able to trade at one or several exchanges that would otherwise have been the best cryptocurrency exchange site for them.